AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Browse to **Administration > Production > Technical workflows**.
 1. Restart the **Update for deliverability** (deliverabilityUpdate) workflow.
 This should be performed on all your Campaign instances (MKT, MID, RT, EXEC).
 1. Check logs: the workflow should execute without errors.

+## Frequently Asked Questions {#faq}

+### What happens if I do not upgrade my environment?

+Any Campaign instance not upgraded by August 31 will no longer be able to connect with the Campaign Deliverability server.
+As a consequence, the **Update for deliverability** (deliverabilityUpdate) workflow will fail.
+This workflow manages daily update of the MX rules and inbounces rules.

+If you do not upgrade your environment, email settings will stop being synchronized (MX Management rules, Inbound Email rules, Domain Management rules, and bounce qualification rules).
+This could affect over time your deliverability.
+If a significant change is made on these rules, these will have to be applied manually from this point.

+For MKT instances, only [Global Suppression List](../../campaign-opt/using/filtering-rules.md#default-deliverability-exclusion-rules) is affected.

+### I cannot upgrade now.
+What is the guidance?

+If you cannot upgrade your instance before August 31, you must temporary disable the **Update for deliverability** (deliverabilityUpdate) workflow until the upgrade is complete so that it does not attempt to synchronize with the old deliverability server.

 For more guidance, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).